 To reach the Waipi'o overlook, drive west about twenty minutes from the community of Honoka'a on the north side of the Big Island.
 Honoka'a is just off Highway 19, about 20 minutes east of Waimea.
 If you aren't up for hiking, the scene from the overlook itself is enough for many visitors.

-There are also other options for a different and fun way to explore the valley.
-Some of the great Waipi'o Valley tours include four-wheel drive van tours, horseback riding tours, and even mule-drawn wagon rides.
+Waipi'o Valley tours include four-wheel drive van tours, horseback riding tours, and even mule-drawn wagon rides.
 We don't recommend attempting to drive down the narrow and crazy-steep road on your own.
 You'll need a reliable four-wheel drive vehicle with very good brakes (and very good insurance!).
-Instead, why not join one of the tours as they provide access to the best parts of the valley without the hassle.
+Instead, join one of the tours to get access to the best parts of the valley without the hassle.